bookstairs/bookhunter/README.md

   bookhunter sanqiu [flags]

 Flags:
-  -c, --cookie string         The cookie file name you want to use, it would be saved under the download directory. (default "cookies")
-      --debug                 Enable debug mode
-  -d, --download string       The book directory you want to use, default would be current working directory. (default "/Users/jianyun/GolandProjects/bookhunter")
+  -d, --download string          The book directory you want to use, default would be current working directory. (default ".")
+  -e, --extract                  Extract the archive file for filtering.
-  -f, --format strings        The file formats you want to download. (default [EPUB,MOBI,PDF]) -h, --help                  help for sanqiu
+  -f, --format strings           The file formats you want to download. (default [epub,azw3,mobi,pdf,zip]) -h, --help                     help for sanqiu
   -i, --initial int              The book id you want to start download.
-It should exceed 0. (default 1) -g, --progress string       The download progress file name you want to use, it would be saved under the download directory. (default "progress")
+It should exceed 0. (default 1)
-      --refreshToken string   The refreshToken for AliYun Drive.
+      --ratelimit int            The request per minutes. (default 30) --refreshToken string      We would try to download from the aliyun drive if you provide this token.
-  -n, --rename                Rename the book file by book ID.
+  -r, --rename                   Rename the book file by book ID.
-  -r, --retry int             The max retry times for timeout download request. (default 5) -t, --thread int            The number of download threads. (default 1) -o, --timeout duration      The max pending time for download request. (default 10m0s) -a, --user-agent string     Set User-Agent for download request. (default "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/99.0.4844.51 Safari/537.36")
-  -w, --website string        The website for sanqiu.
-You don't need to override the default url. (default "https://www.sanqiu.mobi")
+      --telecomPassword string   Used to download file from telecom drive --telecomUsername string   Used to download file from telecom drive -t, --thread int               The number of concurrent download thead. (default 1)

+Global Flags:
+  -c, --config string       The config path for bookhunter.
+      --proxy string        The request proxy.
+  -a, --user-agent string   The request user-agent. (default "Mozilla/5.0 (X11; Linux i686; rv:13.0) Gecko/13.0 Firefox/13.0")
+      --verbose             Print all the logs for debugging.
 ```

 ### Download books from Telegram groups.